CronCats/docs/content/docs/values-vision.md

 ## 1. Long term viability
 Cron aims to achieve self-sustainability by a balance of both agents running tasks and task creators utilizing Cron with an increasing number of dApps and contracts.
 By design, cron allows task creators the freedom to utilize cron with minimal additional cost.
 This however, also provides a problem for the agents, as there must be enough tasks to warrant running the cron agent scripts.
 This problem is addressed by establishing phases of growth so the agent / task ratio maintains a semi-lucrative baseline.
 Such tiers of growth - and the timing of opening up new slots for future agents - will be managed by the Cron DAO.
 A brief overview of the main three phases is explained below:

-**Phase 1**: In the very first phase, Croncat will incentivize new task creators, by allowing them to set up tasks with free fees or cron-matched budgets.
+**Phase 1**: In the very first phase, CronCat will incentivize new task creators, by allowing them to set up tasks with free fees or cron-matched budgets.
 The task threshold goal will be to achieve a minimum of 100 tasks per agent per day.
 This allows the cron service to maintain a steady availability of new agent seats as well as non-competing task execution.
 Task creators will receive a specific permission level within the cron DAO, to align the task execution costs with the needs of the community.

 **Phase 2**: The second phase incentivizes the onboarding of Cron task agents.
 As mentioned above, agents will be allowed to onboard as the amount of tasks increases.
 Agents will be responsible for holding enough tokens to pay for the execution of tasks, and withdrawing their rewards to recoup the costs.
 Early agents will be incentivized by receiving rare NFTs and swag, in a first-come first-serve fashion.
 Agents will also receive a specific permission level within the cron DAO, to align the agents needs/wants with the community as a whole.
 Notably, agents should not expect to gain large sums for task execution, but rather a small profit by leaving a raspberry pi running for a year.